arbor-sim/arbor/doc/co_morphology.rst

 Gaps between segments do not influence branch creation, hence branches can contain gaps between segments.
-Take the example of a morphology with a gap between the soma and the axona and dendritic trees:
+Take the example of a morphology with a gap between the soma and the axon and dendritic trees:

 .. figure:: gen-images/detached_morph.svg
   :width: 800